 6. Zucchini

-Just one healthy plant will feed your whole neighborhood if it gets enough midday brightness.
+One healthy plant will feed your whole neighborhood if it gets enough midday sun.
 They use huge amounts of solar energy to fuel those massive green clubs.
-Check under the giant leaves daily so they don’t turn into baseball bats.

 7. Pickling Cucumbers